Mammography & Breast Health

 Make an appointment through MyChart

-Noyes Health is proud to offer the most state-of-the-art 3D mammography, right in Dansville.
+Noyes Health is proud to offer the most state-of-the-art 3D mammography in Dansville and Geneseo

-Tomosynthesis 3D mammography is a type of digital mammography which uses advanced technology to take images of your breast from different angles and combine them to create a more complete and accurate image of your breast than is possible with regular 2D digital mammography.
+Tomosynthesis, or 3D mammography, is a type of digital mammography which uses advanced technology to take images of your breast from different angles to create a completer and more accurate image of your breast than is possible with regular 2D digital mammography.

-Studies have shown that Tomosynthesis finds invasive cancers at a 40% higher rate than regular 2D mammograms.
-It can also pinpoint hard to find cancers that may otherwise be unnoticed, particularly in areas of dense tissue.
+Studies have shown that 3D mammograms find invasive cancers at a 40% higher rate than regular 2D mammograms.
+3D mammography can pinpoint hard to find cancers that may otherwise be unnoticed, particularly in areas of dense tissue, and also reduces unnecessary callbacks by up to 40 percent compared to 2D mammography.

-3D mammography follows the same basic procedure that you're probably accustomed to with regular 2D digital mammography.
-3D lasts just a few seconds longer, slightly extending the time of minor discomfort you may feel and the low-risk radiation exposure involved with all forms of digital mammography.
+3D mammography follows the same basic procedure that you're probably accustomed to with regular 2D mammography.
+3D images take just a few seconds longer but still have the same low-dose radiation exposure involved with all forms of digital mammography.

 Most insurance carriers consider 3D mammography a covered service.
 Please check with your insurance company prior to your appointment to make sure it is covered.